 The College also has a unique partnership around creative learning with South East Regional College (SERC) in Belfast.
-This collaboration won the CDN Innovation Award in 2018 showcasing the value of joint-working, and the value to our students of working on projects in partnership with students from another College, and from another part of the United Kingdom.
-Both colleges have embarked on shared staff development conferences over the last few years, including a fully virtual joint digital conference for all staff at the start of Session 2020-21.
-The Boards of Management of both colleges have also had their first joint board meeting.
+As an example this collaboration won the CDN Innovation Award in 2018 showcasing the value of joint-working, and the value to our students of working on projects in partnership with students from another College, and from another part of the United Kingdom.
+Both colleges have embarked on shared staff development conferences over the last few years, including a fully virtual joint digital conference for all staff.
+The Boards of Management of both colleges have also had joint board meetings.